t0yv0/pus/README.md

 Executing `pus` opens a REPL where schema operations are embedded in a simple language `pus-lang`.
 The language is optimized for completion.
 As you explore, press TAB at any point to code-complete the current expression.

-Expressions are space-separted tokens interpreted as message sends as in Smalltalk, that is `a b c` is interpreted as `a.b().c()` blub.
+Expressions are space-separted tokens interpreted as message sends as in Smalltalk, that is `a b c` is interpreted roughly as `a.b().c()` in blub.
 Expressions operate on one flat mutable global environment.

 Strings are self-evaluating: